Your cart is empty

 Based on user average of 100 puffs per cartridge, each puff of a 200 mg vape pen delivers approximately 2 mg of CBD.
 If you have determined that your goal is to vape 20 mg of CBD per day, and you have a 30 mg vape cartridge, you would want to vape 2/3 of the cartridge.
 Vaping CBD is considered to be the fastest-acting CBD delivery method, but also lasts the shortest amount of time.

 A single gummy commonly contains 20-30 mg of CBD.
-If this is your targeted dosage, it’s easy to pop a gummy for the day.
-When selecting your gummies, it’s important to pay close attention to the CBD content.
+If this is your targeted serving, it's easy to pop a gummy for the day.
+When selecting your gummies, it's important to pay close attention to the CBD content.
 Some gummies contain far less CBD than ours, so you would need to eat several at a time to achieve the same potential.

 While it's easy to find numerous reports and user testimonials claiming significant benefits from using CBD products, you will also find comments from people who were less than impressed by the effects of cannabidiol (CBD).